– the original German version of these statutes was certified by Notary Professor Alexander Freys on 16 April 2019 –

-(2) Private individuals, institutions, and corporations who support the objectives of the organization and make donations to the organization may be accepted as members of the support network.
+(2) Private individuals, institutions, and public corporations who support the objectives of the organization and make donations to the organization may be accepted as members of the support network.

 (3) Membership in the support network rules out any influence on the work of the organization.

 (4) The members of the support network will be informed by the management once a calendar year about the activities of the organization and its income and expenditure.

 § 16 Annual financial statements and appropriation of funds